lithium/code-wars/NOTES.md

 A Player edits their PlayerScript in the client.
 A PlayerScript reference is provided.

+Users can browse the Top 100 Champions.
+Users can browse the Battle Royale rankings.
+Users can start a local match:
+  - mirror match
+  - vs a Script on a Leaderboard

 Client can replay the match at the user's desired speed to visualize the match and verify the result.

 ## Referee

 Users can submit Scripts by forking lithium/codewars-warrior
 Users can edit/submit Scripts online with GitHub authentication.

-### Championship
+### Championship Leaderboard

 Each Script plays a Match against every other Script.
 Players are ranked by the Top score out of all their Scripts.